D&O Insurance: 5 Common Sources of Liability for Businesses

 If debts are left unpaid when an organization goes into liquidation, creditors can pursue executives personally to recover outstanding funds.
 Common allegations by creditors against directors and officers include the following allegations:

 - Breach of duty of due care

 - Deliberate misconduct

-Whether you’re a non-profit, privately held or a public company, it is likely that your business can benefit from a D&O policy.
+Whether you’re a non-profit, privately held, or a public company, your business can likely benefit from a D&O policy.
 Since there is no such thing as a “standard” policy, a professional broker is invaluable when you go to purchase D&O coverage.